neelotpalchaulia/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 ## Lab objectives
 In this lab, you will perform the following:
+- Task 1: Initialize Microsoft Defender for Endpoint
-- Task 1: Onboard a Device
+- Task 2: Onboard a Device
-- Task 2: Configure Roles
+- Task 3: Configure Roles
-- Task 3: Configure Device Groups
+- Task 4: Configure Device Groups

 ## Estimated timing: 60 minutes